Dominik9123/Dominik9123/README.md

 ## About Me

-- Currently studying Applied Computer Science at WSEI in Krakow
+- Junior QA / Software Tester interested in manual and automation testing (Cypress, Pytest, Postman)
-- Graduated from an IT Technical School
+- Currently studying Applied Computer Science (Programming and Data Analysis) in Krakow
-- Interested in front-end development, browser extensions and web application architecture
+- Graduated from an IT Technical School with a programming profile
-- Building real projects to improve my portfolio and practical programming skills
+- Testing REST APIs, writing E2E tests, and learning good defect management practices
-- Currently working on **job-tracker-extension**
+- Building my own projects (front-end, back-end) to better understand the applications I test
-- Open to internships, junior opportunities and collaboration
+- Open to internships, junior opportunities, and my first QA role

 ## Main Project